 5. Eat in company whenever possible. – When we eat with people, we tend to slow down our eating and again make better food choices.
 Instead of eating boxed foods, we tend to eat proper meals.
-And slowing down our eating (as well as chewing food thoroughly) allows more efficient digestion.
+And slowing down our eating (as well as chewing food thoroughly) allows more efficient digestion and less teeth problems, according to https://parkdalefamilydental.com.au/.
 This equates to more regulated body pH, lowered incidence of swallowing air, more readily absorbed nutrients, lessening the stress placed on the digestive system which can decrease inflammation.

 6. Buy food at places that offer varieties of fresh foods.
 Avoid those that mainly sell products ready for consumption. – Wow!
 THey can’t emphasize enough consuming fresh foods that have minimal to no processing.
-This addresses WHERE to purchase your foods.
+This addresses WHERE to purchase your foods with proper plan and pricing options.
 Places that offer a variety of fresh foods with minimal to no processing are going to be providing much more nutrient dense foods.
 These types of foods help us fight obesity and chronic illness.